ghc-proposals/ghc-proposals/proposals/0000-context-fixes.rst

 * It is obvious to the reader that within the indented block, ``n`` is not changed.
 * The type of ``foo`` is different within the scope of the ``context`` block: It is ``T -> S`` inside, but ``Int -> T -> S`` outside.

-Typical use cases of this might be
+One complete real-world application of this is at the end of the proposal.
+Generaly, typical use cases of this might be

 * Abstracting some business logic over the configuration, which is typicall read once in the thin IO wrapper, but is static from the point of view of the actual code (the ”configuration problem”).
 * Abstracting a lexing ``parsec`` parser over the `Language <http://hackage.haskell.org/package/parsec-3.1.11/docs/Text-Parsec-Language.html>`_ used.